Nexis-Network/homepage/content/docs/guides/node.md

 ---
-title: Connect a Node.js application to Exzo Network
+title: Connect a Node.js application to Nexis Network
-subtitle: Set up a Exzo Network project in seconds and connect from a Node.js application
+subtitle: Set up a Nexis Network project in seconds and connect from a Node.js application
 enableTableOfContents: true
 redirectFrom:
   - /docs/quickstart/node